cwimpy/my-cv/cv-template.typ

 // Helper function to bold specific name in author list
 #let bold-author-name(authors-str, bold-name) = {
-  // Split by " and " and handle various formats let parts = authors-str.split(regex(" and |, and | & "))
+  let parts = authors-str.split(regex(" and |, and | & "))
   let formatted-parts = ()

   for part in parts {
     let clean-part = part.trim()
-    // Check if this part contains the name to bold if clean-part.contains(bold-name) or bold-name.contains(clean-part) {
+    if clean-part.contains(bold-name) or bold-name.contains(clean-part) {
       formatted-parts.push(text(weight: "bold")[#clean-part])
     } else {